-The Government have carried out several consultations on the expansion of Heathrow Airport.
+The Government and Heathrow have carried out several consultations on the expansion of the airport.

 You can sign up for email updates to be kept informed about any developments to these proposals.